kubevela/catalog/workloads/deployment/README.md

 ## About WorkloadDefinition

-By applying `workloadDefinition.yaml`, workloadDefinition `deployments.mycompany.com` will be generated and you can see it from all CRDs of OAM.
+By applying `workloadDefinition.yaml`, WorkloadDefinition `deployments.mycompany.com` will be generated and you can see it from all CRDs of OAM.

 ```shell script
 $ kubectl apply -f workloadDefinition.yaml